citusdata/test-automation/README.md

   * switch to the root user(since `pguser` doesn't have the access to the logs) `sudo su root`
   * cd into the log directory `/var/lib/waagent/custom-script/download/0`
   * Now you can look at the `stderr` or `stdout` to see what went unexpected.

-- If you find a problem, and you need to update one of the scripts that are used in our cluster initialization in the `fileUris` part of `azuredeploy.json`, make sure that you change the branch name as well to see if the fix works, because by default those scripts are taken from `master` branch and if you don't update it, your change won't be used.
-  * Note that https://github.com/citusdata/test-automation/blob/master/hammerdb/azuredeploy.json is used for hammerdb
-  * https://github.com/citusdata/test-automation/blob/master/azure/azuredeploy.json is used for everything else but hammerdb

 - Updating `az cli` is also mostly a good option, follow the installation instructions in https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux to update your local `az cli` installation.